 Modern dialogue systems drew on research at many different labs in the 1980's and 1990's.
-Models of dialogue as collaborative behavior were introduced in the late

-1980's and 1990's, including the ideas of common ground (?), reference as a collaborative process (Clark and Wilkes-Gibbs, 1986), and models of joint intentions (Levesque et al., 1990), and shared plans (Grosz and Sidner, 1980).
-Related to this area is the study of initiative in dialogue, studying how the dialogue control shifts between participants (?; Smith and Gordon, 1997; Chu-Carroll and Brown, 1997).
+Models of dialogue as collaborative behavior were introduced in the late 1980's and 1990's, including the ideas of common ground (Clark and Marshall, 1981), reference as a collaborative process (Clark and Wilkes-Gibbs, 1986), and models of joint intentions (Levesque et al., 1990), and shared plans (Grosz and Sidner, 1980).
+Related to this area is the study of initiative in dialogue, studying how the dialogue control shifts between participants (Walker and Whittaker, 1990; Smith and Gordon, 1997; Chu-Carroll and Brown, 1997).

 A wide body of dialogue research came out of AT&T and Bell Laboratories around the turn of the century, including much of the early work on MDP dialogue systems as well as fundamental work on cue-phrases, prosody, and rejection and confirmation.
-Work on dialogue acts and dialogue moves drew from a number of sources, including HCRC's Map Task (Carletta et al., 1997b), and the work of James Allen and his colleagues and students, for example Hinkelman and Allen (1989), showing how lexical and phrasal cues could be integrated into BDI model of speech acts, and Traum (2000), Traum and Hinkelman (1992), and from ? (?).
+Work on dialogue acts and dialogue moves drew from a number of sources, including HCRC's Map Task (Carletta et al., 1997b), and the work of James Allen and his colleagues and students, for example Hinkelman and Allen (1989), showing how lexical and phrasal cues could be integrated into the BDI model of speech acts, and Traum (2000), Traum and Hinkelman (1992), and from Sadek (1991).